Angrivarii: Classical history

 The Angrivarii's defection or revolt (defectio) in the middle of Arminius's renewed operations against the Teutoburg Forest must have been secured in advance by Germanicus.
 Even if it was not, a cavalry attack soon brought the Angrivarii's capitulation.
 Soon afterwards, however, they are back in alliance with the Cherusci and opposition to the Romans, setting an ambush at the Cheruscan border, which was a high dirt embankment.
 They hid their cavalry in the woods and stationed their infantry on the reverse slope of the bank.
 The Romans had intelligence of the plan beforehand.
 They assaulted the embankment, preceding their assault with volleys from slings and spears thrown by machines.
 Driving the Angrivarii from the bank, they went on to pursue the cavalry in the woods.
-Once again the Angrivarii were totally routed.
+Once again, the Angrivarii were totally routed.

 Once the Cherusci had been dealt with, Germanicus turned his attention to the Angrivarii.
 They, however, surrendered unconditionally to the general sent by Germanicus and placed themselves in the status of suppliants, begging for mercy, which Germanicus granted.
-This later reaped dividends for the Angrivarii played a major role in securing the return of ships and men lost in a North Sea storm which scattered the Roman fleet upon the shore of hostile or neutral Germanic tribes.
+This later reaped dividends for the Angrivarii, who played a role in securing the return of ships and men lost in a North Sea storm, which scattered the Roman fleet upon the shore of hostile or neutral Germanic tribes.

-Finally, on May 26 of the year 17, Germanicus celebrated a triumph for his victory over lower Germany and his uncle sent him off to the east.
-Arminius died and the Angrivarii, the other west Germans and their successor tribes continued friendly towards Rome, providing it with elite troops and urban and palace police.
-Together with the Cherusci and the Chatti, the Angrivari belong to the three tribes that Tacitus particularly emphasizes in his account of the triumphal march of Germanicus in 17 AD:
+On May 26 of the year 17, Germanicus celebrated a triumph for his victory over lower Germany, and his uncle sent him off to the east.
+Arminius died, and the Angrivarii, the other west Germans, and their successor tribes continued friendly towards Rome, providing it with elite troops and urban and palace police.
+Together with the Cherusci and the Chatti, the Angrivari belong to the three tribes that Tacitus particularly emphasizes in his account of the triumphal march of Germanicus in 17 AD: "Germanicus Caesar, celebrated his triumph over the Cherusci, Chatti, and Angrivarii, and the other tribes which extend as far as the Elbe."
+However, they do not appear in the list of peoples given by Pliny who were paraded in Rome during that triumph.

-"Germanicus Caesar, celebrated his triumph over the Cherusci, Chatti, and Angrivarii, and the other tribes which extend as far as the Elbe."
+In the Laterculus Veronensis the Angrivarii (Angri Angriuari) appear in the list barbarian peoples who have spread under the Roman emperors.
+They are listed between the Amsiuari, who were neighbours of the Angrivarii in the first century, and the otherwise unknown Fleui whose name seems to indicate that they lived near Lake Flevo, where the Frisii had previously lived, in what is now the Netherlands.